 I am 49 and feel like I’m 18 again.
 My recovery from workouts is quick.
 I rarely have sore muscles, even after the most strenuous of exercise.
 My doctor and friends are taken aback at my transformation.
 I look younger!
 In short, I am finally physically, everything I’ve wanted to be.
 But I am also happier and more positive.

 I’ve completed 15 marathons, a Half-Iron distance (70.3) Triathlon, 10 ultramarathons , some stage races, a 46 mile race, and a 100-miler.
 I am motivated by the desire to push my body to go farther and faster than I could ever have imagined just a few short years ago.

 Since 2016, I’ve struggled with anxiety and depression.
 To be more precise, I’ve realized that I’ve struggled with this all my life.
 Work stress, my sons leaving the nest for college, and losing my father contributed to some weight regain, a fall off in my running, a decrease in motivation, and in November 2020, a mild heart attack.
 10 Years of healthy living wasn’t enough to counter the effects of 44 years of eating like a teenager.
 But I am back and with a new outlook on life.

 Facing my mortality once more was a reminder to savor every moment and every mile.
 I found my love of running once again.
 I stepped down from a stressful academic department chair position, and I’m in a much better place.
 I’m determined to finish another 100, qualify for Western States, and run that race one day.
-I created a phone wallpaper that I see every time I pick up the phone.
 I will run across the track at Placer High one day.